johannschopplich/apiful/docs/guide/using-extensions.md

 ```

 > [!IMPORTANT]
-> The client by itself cannot make requests - you need at least one handler extension to provide the actual HTTP functionality.
+> The client by itself can't make requests – you need at least one handler extension to provide the actual HTTP functionality.

 > [!TIP]
 > Default options are automatically passed to all extensions, ensuring consistent configuration across your entire client.